Fontana Leisure Parks: History

 Engineering firm R.S.
 Caparros and Associates and developer R.N.
 Development Corporation was involved in the construction of Fontana Leisure Parks.
 The park situated within the Clark Special Economic Zone.

 The first phase of the Fontana project was completed in December 2007.

 The leisure complex hosted the first meetings of the year-long 2016 APEC Summit from January to February 2016.

 By early December 2016, Fontana Casino was shut down due to lack of permit from PAGCOR, following the detaining of 1,316 Chinese nationals suspected to be working illegally at the site on November 24, 2015.
 Jack Lam, the chairman of the operating firm, Jimei Group reportedly fled to Hong Kong four days later.

 On December 8, 2016 President Rodrigo Duterte, lifted the arrest order he imposed on Lam after the latter expressed that he would settle his obligations to PAGCOR.
 Duterte said that "he takes pity of 6,000 plus Filipinos" who had jobs.
 Among the obligations reported is that Lam's firm is to pay 10% gaming revenue to PAGCOR.
 Previously Lam paid to the government-owned gaming firm only 1% gaming revenue under an "original contract".

 The resort ceased operations when the enhanced community quarantine in Luzon imposed due to the COVID-19 pandemic was imposed in March 2020.

 The whole complex was closed in May 2020 and placed under lockdown amidst the COVID-19 pandemic.
 The closure came after authorities raided a makeshift COVID-19 hospital for Chinese nationals operating inside the site without the appropriate permits.
 The management of Fontana denied its involvement pointing out that the ownership of the villa where the makeshift facility was transferred to the Shidaikeji Technology Corporation and condemned the conduct of illegal activity inside its property.

+Fontana was closed again Monday, January 6, 2025, by the Clark Development Corporation (CDC) due to financial and contractual obligations that have remained unresolved to the government.
+This was the third time Fontana has received such orders.
+The closure affected over 500 employees, which included 346 from the resort and 229 from the casino.